pyeventsourcing/eventsourcing/docs/topics/application.rst

 Configuring persistence
 =======================

-The example above uses the application's default persistence infrastructure.
-By default, application objects will be configured to use the library's "plain old Python objects" infrastructure, and will store events in memory.
+By default, application objects will be configured to use the library's "plain old Python objects" persistence module, and will store events in memory.
+The example above uses the application's default persistence module.
 This is good for development, because it is the fastest option.
 But the state of the application will be lost when the application object is deleted.
+So it is not very good for production.

-If you want the state of the application object to endure, you will need to use alternative persistence infrastructure.
-To use alternative persistence infrastructure, you will need to set the environment variable ``PERSISTENCE_MODULE`` to an alternative persistence module.
-Using alternative persistence infrastructure may involve setting further environment variables, perhaps to configure access to a real database, such as a database name, a user name, and a password.
+If you want the state of the application object to endure, you will need to use an alternative persistence module.
+To use alternative persistence infrastructure, set the variable ``PERSISTENCE_MODULE`` in the application environment.
+Using an alternative persistence module may involve setting further environment variables, perhaps to configure access to a real database, such as a database name, a user name, and a password.

-For example, to use the library's :ref:`SQLite infrastructure <SQLite>`, set ``PERSISTENCE_MODULE`` to the value ``"eventsourcing.sqlite"``.
+For example, to use the library's SQLite persistence module, set ``PERSISTENCE_MODULE`` to the value ``"eventsourcing.sqlite"``.
 The environment variable ``SQLITE_DBNAME`` must also be set.
 This value will be passed to Python's :func:`sqlite3.connect` function.